SIMILAR IMAGES

 On August 11, 2005, Paek was named the assistant head coach for the Grand Rapids Griffins of the American Hockey League / AHL.
 Paek helped guide the Griffins to their first Calder Cup championship in 2013, the American Hockey League's regular season championship (Macgregor Kilpatrick Trophy) in 2005-06, and a cumulative record of 357–272–33–46 (0.560) during his nine seasons.
 Paek was the longest-tenured coach in franchise history, having served as the assistant coach for nine seasons.

 On July 23, 2014, it was announced that Paek accepted a position as the director of Hockey for the Korea Ice Hockey Association (KIHA), and head coach of the South Korea men's national ice Hockey team.
-Under Paek's leadership, South Korea will attempt to earn its first-ever Winter Olympic Hockey qualification to the 2018 Winter Olympics, set to be held on home soil in Pyeongchang, South Korea.
+Under Paek's leadership, South Korea played at the 2018 Olympic Winter Games on home ice in Pyeongchang, South Korea and qualified for the 2018 IIHF Ice Hockey World Championship.
+The Korean team failed to win a game.